jannikmi/timezonefinder/README.rst

 Credits to `cstich <https://github.com/cstich>`__.
-There has to be a tz_world.json (of approx. 100MB) in the folder together with the ``file_converter.py`` now.
+There should be a tz_world.json (of approx. 100MB) in the folder together with the ``file_converter.py`` now.
-Then you should run the converter by:
+Then run the converter by:

 ::